Ancurio/mkxp/README.md

 cd SDL_Sound && ./bootstrap
 ./configure
 make install -j`nproc`

-cd ..
+cd ../ruby

 # when you install ruby, some extensions might not want to build.
 # You probably don’t particularly need any, so you can just delete
 # any problematic ones if you like:

-rm -rf ruby/ext/tk
+rm -rf ext/tk

 # and try building again afterwards.
 Or you can try to fix whatever
 # the problem is (missing libraries, usually).
 Hey, do whatever you
 # need to do, Capp’n.

-cd ruby && autoconf
+autoconf

 # We're putting our build of ruby in its own prefix. macOS already
 # includes Ruby (at least until 10.16 or so), and you really do